amberwalker-ds/amberwalker-ds/README.md

 # Hello 👋, I'm Amber!

-Hi, I’m Amber Walker, a Data Scientist with a strong drive for solving complex problems and transforming data into actionable insights.
-With a Master’s in Data Science and a strong background in both tech and management, I bridge the gap between technical expertise and real-world impact.
-My unique blend of skills helps me to not only develop innovative solutions but also effectively communicate their value to stakeholders.
+  Hi, I’m Amber Walker—a Data Scientist who loves taking on tough problems and turning data into insights that actually matter.
+  With a Master’s in Data Science and experience in both tech and management, I bring together technical expertise and real-world impact.
+  My unique blend of skills helps me to not only come up with innovative solutions but also effectively communicate their value to stakeholders.

-Through my blog and personal projects, I’ve built a reputation for simplifying dense, technical topics into actionable insights.
+  Through my blog and personal projects, I’m a building a reputation for simplifying dense, technical topics into actionable insights.
 I’m always on the lookout for opportunities to work on innovative projects—whether as a freelance collaborator or as part of a forward-thinking organization.
 If you’re looking for a data scientist who combines technical skill with a practical mindset, let’s connect!

 ## 📫 Connect with Me
 [![Medium](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://medium.com/@datawithamber)